Turkey warns Syrian Kurds against 'dangerous' moves

 ROAD MAP

-Erdogan, who called a meeting of his military and intelligence chiefs as well as senior cabinet ministers on Wednesday to discuss the unrest, said they would come up with a plan soon to contain the violence.
+Erdogan, who called a meeting of his military and intelligence chiefs as well as senior cabinet ministers on Wednesday to discuss the unrest, said they would come up with a road map soon to contain the violence.

 "Our chief of staff, national intelligence agency and foreign ministry are working on this ...
 We will get together again and by discussing the developments over (the border) we will identify our steps and prepare a road map," he said.